geffa/HLAgenotypeParsing/README.md

 # HLAgenotypeParsing
-Codes to use HLA genotype parsing in one hospital
+Rules to use HLA genotype parsing in one hospital

+Regular expression using Python version 3